replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 Each customer you create for your application in the Replicated Vendor Portal has a license associated with it.
 The main purpose of the license is to identify which software the user is entitled to.
-The entitlement is determined by two attribute of the license: the application and the release channel.
+The entitlement is determined by two attributes of the license: the application and the release channel.
 The platform knows the application the customer was created for, and you specify the release channel when you create the customer.
 You can change the channel at any time.
 We'll discuss release channels shortly.